Gout, Uric Acid, and Purine Chart List!

 GOUT SUFFERERS CANNOT DO IT ALONE!

-That is why our products, from GC® GoutCare to Flamasil®, are so popular with our thousands of customers.
-They count on our uric acid dissolving products GC® Gout Care, Flamasil®, Body Boost Vitamins®, and Friendly Fighters Probiotics® to allow them to eat the foods they enjoy WITHOUT the fear of a GOUT ATTACK!
+It's clear why our products, from GC® GoutCare to Flamasil®, have gained such popularity among our thousands of customers.
+They rely on our uric acid-dissolving products like GC® Gout Care, Flamasil®, Body Boost Vitamins®, and Friendly Fighters Probiotics® to enjoy their favorite foods without the fear of a GOUT ATTACK!

 Here is a look at a purine chart: